 PAR-VALUE AND MARKET PRICE

 Par value is the price at which the Bond issuer issues a Bond unit.
-Par value is also called as the face value.
+Par value is also called the face value.
 When a bond matures, the Bond issuer returns back the face value of the bond to the bondholder along with any outstanding interest payment.

 The interest payouts are also calculated based on the par value of the bond.
 However, bonds need not be traded at par value; it can vary from par value.
 The price at which bonds are traded between buyers and sellers is called market price.
 Par value of the bond is always fixed: par value is one of the characteristics of bonds that define bonds as “fixed income instrument.”

 Perpetual bonds are debt instruments that do not have fixed maturity, but they are callable in nature.
 Since there is no fixed maturity, the issuer must pay coupon payments forever or until the issuer calls the bonds.
 The bondholder can sell these bonds in the secondary market to get back his/ her investment.
 Investors are subject to perpetual credit risk, but perpetual bonds offer a higher coupon rate than redeemable bonds.
-Perpetual bonds are also called as “consol bonds” or “perps.”
+Perpetual bonds are also called “consol bonds” or “perps.”

 The Capital market where companies or governments directly issue securities (debt-based or equity-based) to raise funds is called Primary Market.
 In the primary market, the issuer sells securities at predetermined prices.
 The buyers in the market can be financial institutions, corporates, mutual funds, and individuals.